awsdocs/aws-app-mesh-user-guide/doc_source/troubleshoot-connectivity.md

 Your application is unable to connect to a service outside of the mesh, such as `amazon.com`\.

 **Resolution**
-By default, App Mesh does not allow egress traffic from applications within the mesh to any destination outside of the mesh\.
+By default, App Mesh does not allow outbound traffic from applications within the mesh to any destination outside of the mesh\.
 To enable communication with an external service, there are two options:
-+ Set the [egress filter](https://docs.aws.amazon.com/app-mesh/latest/APIReference/API_EgressFilter.html) on the mesh resource to `ALLOW_ALL`\.
++ Set the [outbound filter](https://docs.aws.amazon.com/app-mesh/latest/APIReference/API_EgressFilter.html) on the mesh resource to `ALLOW_ALL`\.
 This setting will allow any application within the mesh to communicate with any destination IP address inside or outside of the mesh\.
 + Model the external service in the mesh using a virtual service, virtual router, route, and virtual node\.
 For example, to model the external service `example.com`, you can create a virtual service named `example.com` with a virtual router and route that sends all traffic to a virtual node with a DNS service discovery hostname of `example.com`\.

 If your issue is still not resolved, then consider opening a [GitHub issue](https://github.com/aws/aws-app-mesh-roadmap/issues/new?assignees=&labels=Bug&template=issue--bug-report.md&title=Bug%3A+describe+bug+here) or contact [AWS Support](http://aws.amazon.com/premiumsupport/)\.